How to use Segment events to power Knock

 To start sending notifications using your Segment track event, you'll need to connect it to a workflow.

-You can do this directly within the workflow builder by selecting a trigger type of "event" and selecting the event.
-Once you've selected the event, you can map its properties to any of Knock's workflow parameters including recipients, actor, tenant, and cancellation_key.
+You can do this directly within the workflow builder by selecting a trigger type of event and selecting the event.
+Once you've selected the event, you can map its properties to any of Knock's workflow parameters, including recipients, actor, tenant, and cancellation_key.

 Using event data in workflow trigger mappings.
-When connecting an event to a workflow, you can use any of the data available within the event payload in the workflow's parameters.
+When connecting an event to a workflow, you can use any data available within the event payload in the workflow's parameters.
 For example, if your payload looks like this:

-and you wanted the commenter from the action to appear as the Actor in the workflow, then in the Actor field you would write properties.commenter.id to supply their ID as the actor.
+and you wanted the commenter from the action to appear as the actor in the workflow, then in the actor field, you would write properties.commenter.id to supply their ID as the actor.

 If you wanted to supply the event's userId as the workflow's recipient, you'd write userId in the Recipients field.